 The year my husband and I got married was also the year we were expecting our first baby.
 Our son’s due date was set for October, and we envisioned having our first Christmas together as a family of three.
 That changed when Carrick Michael Goyer was born many weeks too early in June.
 Our son weighed almost two pounds and was 17 inches long, but his lungs were too weak and immature to support his tiny body.
 The day after he was born, our sweet baby died.
 And it was hard to imagine ever really living again.

 By September of that year we found out that we were expecting again.
-This time it was another little boy, who would be born in the spring and named Quin.
-While some people thought of Quin as our “replacement baby,” we knew that Carrick would always be our firstborn.
+While some people thought of this baby as our “replacement baby,” we knew that Carrick would always be our firstborn.
 He was a part of us and we would never forget his brief life.
 We decided that we would need to find small ways to honor and remember him.

-Each year since Robert and I have been married we’ve bought a new Christmas ornament for our tree.
+Each year our family has bought a new Christmas ornament for our tree.
 The year Carrick was born we bought an ornament for him as well and engraved his name on it.
 Each Christmas our family has continued this tradition.
 Every family member gets a new ornament with their name and the year on it.
-Not only did this tradition allow us to honor Carrick, it helped our other sons understand that he is a part of our family even though they never knew him.
-Showing them the ornaments and sharing his pictures gave us a clear, age-appropriate way to talk to our sons about their brother – and to celebrate his memory even when they were very little.
+Not only did this tradition allow us to honor Carrick, it helped our other children understand that he is a part of our family even though they never knew him.
+Showing them the ornaments and sharing his pictures gave us a clear, age-appropriate way to talk to our children about their brother – and to celebrate his memory even when they were very little.